quyenptb/mbatch/README.md

 ---

 ## About EOD
-End-of-Day (EOD) processing is a critical operation in banking, ensuring that all daily transactions are accurately recorded, validated, and persisted for regulatory compliance and financial reporting.
+End-of-Day (EOD) processing is a vital operation within the banking sector, designed to accurately record, validate, and securely store all daily transactions.
+This comprehensive procedure is essential for maintaining data integrity, facilitating financial reporting, and ensuring adherence to stringent regulatory compliance standards.

 ## Monitoring & Observability
 > **Insight at scale:** A complete metrics pipeline that tracks system health, throughput, and failures.